aleshaleksey/fansys23/08-spell-list.md

 **Global**: When the spell is cast globally it covers a radius of 400ft and lasts for a day.
 In addition to the normal effects, if it is cast in the [Destruction] modality, "profane" entities gain +1 to all saves in the area, and "divine" entities a -1 penalty to all saves.
 If the spell is cast in the [Healing] modality this is reversed.

 - For every  2MP dice above 8 added to the spell, it lasts for an extra day, or the radius increases by 400ft.
-- If the spell is cast with at least 40MP and an intended duration of at least 1 week, the effect is permanent.
+- If the spell is cast with at least 20MP dice and an intended duration of at least 1 week, the effect is permanent.

 ___
 ### Bestial Transformation